Corey Dickerson Player Props: Nationals vs. Mariners

 Corey Dickerson At The Plate

-- Dickerson is batting .272 with six doubles, two home runs and five walks.
+- Dickerson has six doubles, two home runs and five walks while batting .259.

-- In 32.1% of his games this season, Dickerson has driven in at least one run.
-In three of those games (10.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- In nine games this season (31.0%), Dickerson has picked up an RBI, and in three of those games (10.3%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run six times this year (21.4%), including one multi-run game.
+- In six of 29 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.